 If millions of visitors walk through its portals every year, only a few take the time to care about the details.

-Here are ten interesting facts about this religious and architectural masterpiece in Paris.
+Now onto the list of interesting facts.
+Here are fifteen interesting facts about this religious and architectural masterpiece in Paris.

 1. The Cathedral is the most visited monument in Paris